 But anybody who's fought with a significant other knows we carry our personal lives into work with us daily.
 It can be challenging to separate the two at times.
-What this means for management: Expecting employees to come into work every day wearing a mask is not realistic.
+This means for management: Expecting employees to come into work every day wearing a mask is not realistic.

 Get to know employees beyond their job description and title and appreciate them not only for the work they contribute but for the unique personality and energy they bring to the team.
 Listen and hear what they have to say.

 Moreover, studies show that overall happy people are 12% more productive.